alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 ##2.
 Get users to try digital for the first time

 * rapidly implement changes to your service based on effective user research; Leisa Reichelt, head of user research at GDS, has provided a [step-by-step description](http://digital.cabinetoffice.gov.uk/2013/08/30/how-we-do-user-research-in-agile-teams/) of how her team delivers timely, relevant and actionable user research
-* identif all the ways that your service is currently promoted to first- time users, and ensuring that the digital service is promoted through these channels
+* identify all the ways that your service is currently promoted to first- time users, and ensuring that the digital service is promoted through these channels
 * make your current offline users aware of how your digital service will meet their needs, like convenience, speed, reduced cost, etc
 * train frontline staff on how to make current users of offline channels aware of your digital service, how it meets their needs, and support users to try the digital service for the first time
 * training and supporting for your delivery partners in providing practical support to first-time users of your service